fedotxxl/presentations/ui.md

 * punyu (admin) (started 2016) → angularjs

 ### Where are we?
-Frontend became more complicated because it server more (features).
+Frontend became more complicated because it serves more (features).
 **We solve this complexity with appropriate technologies.**

 ### Our current technologies
+We try to use same technologies on all new projects / move old projects to new technologies set (if it makes sense)

 * CSS → SCSS
 * GULP as build system (compiles SCSS / joins / minified css / js)
 * AngularJS as JS framework